Melanie Weber

 Biography

-I am an Assistant Professor of Applied Mathematics and of Computer Science at Harvard.
-My research focuses on utilizing geometric structure in data for the design of efficient Machine Learning and Optimization methods.
+I am an Assistant Professor of Applied Mathematics and of Computer Science at Harvard, where I lead the Geometric Machine Learning Group.
+My research focuses on utilizing geometric structure in data for the design of efficient Machine Learning and Optimization methods with provable guarantees.

 Interests